vogarko/map2loop/README.md

-# map2model
+# map2model Package

- make model input data from geological map
+More to come...

+A package to extract information from geological maps to feed 3D modelling packages